 The standard earpiece (dome or Grip Tip) should not be cleaned.
 If the earpiece is filled with wax, replace it with a new one.
-Grip Tips should be replaced at least once a month.
+Grip Tip should be replaced at least once a month.

-If the earpiece is not on the tube when removed from the ear, the earpiece may still be in the ear canal.
-For further instructions, consult your hearing care professional.
+If the earpiece is not on the speaker when removed from the ear, the earpiece may still be in the ear canal.
+Consult your hearing care professional for further instructions.